mendix/docs/content/en/docs/appstore/creating-content/best-practices-content-creation.md

 This document is an addition to the Mendix Marketplace Guidelines and aims to provide Partners with best practices, recommendations, and tips for preparing a product as well as submitting it to the public Marketplace.

-You will find information on:
+You will find information on the following topics:

-*   Technical recommendations, including architectural best practices.
+*   Technical recommendations, including architectural best practices

-*   Marketing tips, for example, on how to write nice description, what name to choose for the product.
+*   Marketing tips, for example, on how to write nice description, what name to choose for the product

-*   Operational recommendations for support, product lifecycle.
+*   Operational recommendations for support, product lifecycle

 ## 2 Technical Best Practices

 ### 2.1 Low Code Security Misconfigurations (Recommended)

 Mendix applications, widgets, connectors, modules are developed Mendix, so traditional code based SAST scanners will not be very helpful to detect security issues in the low-code.
-They also cannot point out security misconfigurations - if any.
-It is recommended to use a tool that can look into security best practices outlined in the [Mendix documentation](https://docs.mendix.com/howto/security/best-practices-security/) and point out any security misconfigurations and bad practices.
+They also cannot point out security misconfigurations—if any.
+It is recommended to use a tool that can look into security best practices outlined in the [Mendix documentation](/howto/security/best-practices-security/) and point out any security misconfigurations and bad practices.

 Mendix Marketplace contains the following products which you could use for the check: [Clevr ACR](https://marketplace.mendix.com/link/component/114669), [SIG QSM/AQM](https://www.softwareimprovementgroup.com/solutions/sigrid-for-mendix-application-quality-monitoring/), [Bizzomate](https://chrome.google.com/webstore/detail/bizzomate-mendix-dev-tool/nkbokoloejkhohjlickhfkjfmbmboaof) , [Omnext Software Analyses Suit](https://marketplace.mendix.com/link/component/120746).
 These can be used to inspect and correct your Module, Widget or Connector.
 It is recommended for Partner to inspect the component before you onboard your content on marketplace.